Pouya-Hezaveh/Tree-Drawer/README.md

 ![Paradise-Tree](https://user-images.githubusercontent.com/107344017/173254761-e844ca53-948c-4ebd-9ba8-c8afc462f4b4.jpg)

-Note: Do not forget to enter the desired number of fractals in the console.
+Note: Do not forget to enter the desired number of branches in the console.
 (It is recommended that a number be greater than 1 and less than 10;
 for example, in the image above, the input is 6)